 Speaking of her Phase 1 clinical trial with 66 adult patients, Dr. Robyn O’Hehir said at the AAAAI allergists’ meeting in February in San Francisco that this was “the first successful trial” in humans of the synthetic peptide treatment called PVX108.

-A Phase 2 trial, expected to get underway late this year and involve children, will put this to the test.
-The results of the Phase 1 show that successive small groups of patients responded well to single injections of the peptides.
+A Phase 2 trial, expected to get underway in late 2019 and involve children, will put this to the test.
+The results of the Phase 1 show that successive small groups of patients responded well to single injections of the peptide treatment.
 The last group received six injections of the highest dose of PVX108 over 16 weeks.

 As well, blood tests confirmed the synthetic peptides don’t bind to IgE antibodies, which diminishes the risk of the adverse reactions.
 (There were none in the study.)